kyoon55/my-tech/docs/Terraform/introduction.md

 Configure Remote State on Amazon S3
 On the AWS console go to Amazon S3 and create a bucket.

-#### Configure Terraform to use the remote state from within the S3 bucket.
+#### Configure Terraform to use the remote state from within the S3 bucket

 - On the AWS console go to `Amazon S3` and `create a bucket`.

 - Configure Terraform to use the **remote state** from within the S3 bucket.
 -

 ```hcl
 terraform {
  backend "s3" {